redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

 #### External Network and Subnet

 External network creation is similar to the above, with the additional "--router:external=True" and the appropriate provider network parameters.
-For instance, if the external network is VLAN 1205:
+For instance, if the external network is VLAN 1000 (any VLAN tag not used for tenant networks):

-      quantum net-create ext_net --provider:network_type vlan --provider:physical_network inter-vlan --provider:segmentation_id 1205 --router:external=True
+      quantum net-create ext_net --provider:network_type vlan --provider:physical_network inter-vlan --provider:segmentation_id 1000 --router:external=True

 Or, if the external network is untagged: